 (l) Document Upload

-Below the “Upload Additional Documents” section, you will see questions (ii), (iii), and (iv) repeated from the “Program Specific Questions” part of the application.
+In addition to the “Upload Additional Documents” section on this page, you will see questions (ii), (iii), and (iv) repeated from the “Program Specific Questions” part of the application.
 If you uploaded documents correctly on the “Program Specific Questions” page, your statement of objectives, writing sample, and resume/curriculum vitae should already have populated the appropriate fields in the “Document Upload” page.